BullSequana/MOC/README.md

 # License #

-MOC is an open access software and it is licensed under a limited use MIT-based license.
+MOC is an open access software and it is licensed under a limited source-available software license.
 Full text of this license can be found in the LICENSE files.